top of page

 Spider-Man: Web of Shadows

-It's a Venom pandemic and up to you to either save NYC or be a psychopath.
-Nails the feeling of a comic event as the city gradually falls into chaos and heroes like Wolverine & Moon Knight show up.
+Theres a Venom pandemic and it's up to you to either save New York City or be a complete psychopath for some reason.
+It nails the feeling of a comic event as the city gradually falls into chaos and heroes like Wolverine and Moon Knight show up.
 The frame rate drops in the third act.

 Release: Oct 21, 2008